mgzavri/vuelang/README.md

 ```
 Copy directory "src/plugins/vue-lang/" into plugins directory in your project

-Define your language constants in "src/plugins/vue-lang/languages.js"
+Define your language constants and pathes to language icons in "src/plugins/vue-lang/languages.js"

 Import and Use this VueLang.js in your main.js